alemart/surgescript/README.md

 Are you a game developer in pain?
 Are you a modder feeling confined?

-- Unleash your creativity — build your own content with ease, flexibility and power!
+- Unleash your creativity! — build your own content with ease, flexibility and power!

 Unlike other programming languages, SurgeScript has been designed with the specific needs of games in mind.
 Its features include: